Famous Same-Sex Couples

 15

-Aleta Fenceroy (computer programmer)
+Aleta Fenceroy (computer programmer, political activist)

-Jean Mayberry (retail employee)
+Jean Mayberry (retail employee, political activist)

 AKA the “Fenceberrys.”
 From 1996-2004, they distributed via daily e-mail newspaper articles that had gay content, such as court rulings, a celebrity coming-out stories, editorials and columns, hate crime reports.